RoySegall/gizra.com/src/_posts/2017-05-11-transcript-why-drupal.md

 *To end privilege.
 But, as this is extremely complicated, we need to continue moving in that direction in little steps.*

 *Do I have more privileges than the other person?
-If so, then I have to use those privileges to help them and to help the rest of the people who also lacks this privilege.*
+If so, then I have to use those privileges to help them and to help the rest of the people who also lack this privilege.*

-*Is there people abusing their privilege?
+*Are there people abusing their privilege?
 If so, then I have to confront them, even if their abuse does not directly affects me or even if it helps me, to stop the abuse of the less privileged people.*

-*When we gain something before the other person, we need to ask ourselves why did we receive it.
+*When we gain something before another person, we need to ask ourselves why did we receive it.
 Was it because we had more merits, or was it because we have more privileges?
 We have to make the differences of privileges more visible so people are aware of those differences.*

 *But...
 How is all of this related to Drupal?*